rithikka135/streetfix/README.md

-# streetfix
-StreetFix is a smart civic issue reporting web application that enables citizens to report street-level problems like potholes, garbage, water leakage, and damaged streetlights with location-based tracking for faster resolution.

 # StreetFix – Smart Civic Issue Reporting System

 StreetFix is a web-based civic engagement platform designed to help citizens report and track local street-related issues efficiently.
 The application allows users to report problems such as potholes, garbage accumulation, water leakage, damaged streetlights, and road maintenance issues by providing location details and issue descriptions.